Checkmk/checkmk/CONTRIBUTING.md

 ## How to execute tests

-The public repository of [Checkmk](https://github.com/Checkmk/checkmk) is integrated with Travis CI.
+The public repository of [Checkmk](https://github.com/Checkmk/checkmk) is integrated with Github Actions CI.
-Each time a Pull request is submitted, Travis will have a look at the changes.
+Each time a Pull request is submitted, Github Actions will have a look at the changes.

-**⚠ Important:** We only review PRs that are confirmed to be OK by Travis.
+**⚠ Important:** We only review PRs that are confirmed to be OK by Github Actions.
 If a check failed, please fix it and update the PR.
 PRs will be closed if the author didn't respond for at least 14 days.